GenomicsAotearoa/Nextflow_Workshop/docs/session_1/3_configuration.md

 **Configuration files**

 Configuration files are `.config` files that can contain various pipeline properties.
-Custom paths passed in the command-line using the `-c` option:
+Custom paths are passed on the command line using the `-c` option:

 ```bash
 nextflow run nf-core/<workflow> -profile test,apptainer -c <path/to/custom.config>